jarrodmillman/pose-stats/description.md

 **Jarrod Millman** is a senior developer at UC Berkeley.
 He cofounded the Neuroimaging in Python project.
-He was the NumPy and SciPy release manager from 2007 to 2009.
-He was on the SciPy steering committee from
+He was the NumPy and SciPy release manager from 2007 to 2009 and the SciPy steering committee from
 2007 to 2010.
 He cofounded NumFOCUS and
 served on its board from 2011 to 2015.
-Currently, he is the release manager of NetworkX, scikit-image, pygraphviz, numpydoc, and a few other packages.
+He is the release manager of NetworkX, scikit-image, pygraphviz, numpydoc, and other packages.
 He cofounded the Scientific Python project.

 **Iain Carmichael** is a visiting assistant professor of statistics at UC Berkeley.
 His research focuses on developing statistical/machine learning algorithms for data with